i8g9/blog/content/posts/twelve-questions-to-ask-in-your-20s.md

 +++
-title = 'Ten Questions to Ask in Your 20s' date = 2024-06-02T16:15:31+07:00
+title = 'Twelve Questions to Ask in Your 20s' date = 2024-06-02T16:15:31+07:00
 draft = false
 +++

 By : Immanuel A. Garibaldi

 Your 20s are a defining decade, packed with life-defining choices.
-This guide presents ten crucial questions to aid your journey, shape your personal philosophy, and steer you towards a life of fulfillment.
+This guide presents twelve crucial questions to aid your journey, shape your personal philosophy, and steer you towards a life of fulfillment.

 ### Core Values and Personal Philosophy :
 - What are your guiding principles and beliefs?